 ● Films or videos produced in East Asia (including People’s Republic of China, Hong Kong, Macao, North Korea, South Korea, Japan, Mongolia, Taiwan), Southeast Asia (including Myanmar [Burma], Thailand, Laos, Cambodia, Vietnam, Malaysia, Brunei, the Philippines, Singapore, Indonesia, Timor-Leste) South Asia (including Afghanistan, Pakistan, India, Maldives, Sri Lanka, Nepal, Bhutan, Bangladesh) or

-● West Asian-Canadian (permanent resident or citizen of Canada only) (including Iran, Iraq, Turkey, Qatar, Saudi Arabia, Yemen) in English or with English subtitles, or
+● West Asian-Canadian (permanent resident or citizen of Canada only) (including Iran, Iraq, Lebanon, Turkey, Qatar, Saudi Arabia, Yemen) in English or with English subtitles, or

 ● Films or videos produced must have at least one member of the creative team (director, writer, producer/production company or cinematographer) or at least one of the lead actors/subjects (if Documentary) self-identify as being of Asian or part-Asian heritage.